-The Department of Macroeconomic Affairs (DMEA) supported by four divisions, namely, 1) Macroeconomic Policy Coordination and Surveillance Division, 2) Fiscal Policy Division, 3) Debt Management Division, and 4) Investment and Corporate Governance Division.
+Department of Macro-Fiscal and Development Finance (DMDF) supported by four divisions, namely, 1) Macroeconomic Policy Coordination and Surveillance Division, 2) Fiscal Policy Division, 3) Debt Management Division, and 4) Investment and Corporate Governance Division.

 The main macroeconomic coordination roles played by the Policy and Planning Division of the Ministry of Finance shall be transferred to the new Department while the PPD will be expected to focus on policy advisory services and coordination for the Ministry and its departments.